DEFRA/ffc-development-guide/guides/developer-laptop-setup/install-dotnet-sdk.md

-# Install .Net Core SDK
+# Install .NET Core SDK
-The .Net Core SDK is a set of libraries and tools that allow developers to create .Net Core applications and libraries.
+The .NET Core SDK is a set of libraries and tools that allow developers to create .NET Core applications and libraries.

 ## Choose version (or use recommended)
 Select the version required then either a package manager or binary for your OS.

 https://dotnet.microsoft.com/download/dotnet-core/

-NB.
-On MacOS, creation of symbolic links is missing from the installer after installation.
+**Note** On MacOS, creation of symbolic links is missing from the installer after installation.
 To create them manually run

 `ln -s /usr/local/share/dotnet/dotnet /usr/local/bin/`